thimens/DataMapper/README.md

 ### Lists and DBNull

-If a list item value or a list item key is DBNull, the list item is dismissed and not included in the list.
+If a list item value or a list item key (if you have specified any) is DBNull, the list item is dismissed and not included in the list.

 ## Special conversions
 There are two special conversions that you can use: